Our meeting with our local police department

 Last week Independent With Autism met with our local police department in Lake Forest, IL.
-We have recently partnered with them hoping to bring awareness to both sides of the equation.
-Our first meeting was for Rebecca Weaver, CAS to present to about 10 Juvenile officers information about those with Autism and crisis intervention.
+We have recently partnered with them to bring awareness to both sides of the equation.
+Our first meeting was for Rebecca Weaver, CAS to present to about 10 Juvenile officers information regarding those with Autism and crisis intervention.

 “The CIT program in Lake Forest was started to recognize, identify those in the community who need assistance.
 The Lake Forest Police Department has set up partnerships with several outreach programs in the area, as well as the schools in our community.”
 Lake Forest Police Department.